 All this information will be used by the doctor to give a diagnosis.
 This may be a dementia diagnosis or a different diagnosis that explains the situation satisfactorily.

-DCN: So, there are other health problems that cause dementia-type symptoms?
+DCN: So, are there other health problems that cause dementia-type symptoms?

 Dr. Sudhir Kumar: Many mental health difficulties (such as stress, anxiety and depression) can seem like early dementia and can affect how the person functions and behaves.
 The doctor will assess the person to understand the underlying difficulties and arrive at a proper diagnosis.